precice/precice.github.io/pages/docs/dev-docs/dev-testing.md

 Tests in CTest are named `precice.` followed by the full test name of boost test.
 To get a list of all tests for scripting purposes, use `./testprecice --list_units`.
 CTest additionally groups tests in labels.
-Use `./testprecice --print-labels` to display existing labels.
+Use `ctest --print-labels` to display existing labels.

 Some important options for `ctest` are: